exfil0/SIGINT-ENGINE/README.md

-# [GSM/LTE/5G/6G] FalconOne IMSI/TMSI and SMS Catcher Blueprint V8 (Ubuntu-Adapted with Multi-Generation Support, O-RAN/NTN Extensions, Enhanced Exploits, BladeRF Accommodation, OsmocomBB for GSM, and pySim SIM Programming)
+# [GSM/LTE/5G/6G] FalconOne IMSI/TMSI and SMS Catcher Blueprint V9 (Ubuntu-Adapted with Multi-Generation Support, O-RAN/NTN Extensions, Enhanced Exploits, BladeRF Accommodation, OsmocomBB for GSM, pySim SIM Programming, and YateBTS for GSM Active Monitoring)

 **Research & Development Team**
-**Version Status: 8.0 TOP CONFIDENTIAL**
+**Version Status: 9.0 TOP CONFIDENTIAL**
 **Adapted for Ubuntu 24.04 LTS (Noble Numbat) as of December 01, 2025**
 ![Blueprint Image][image1]

 ## Executive Summary
 The FalconOne IMSI/TMSI and SMS Catcher is a scalable, open-source-based system for multi-generation cellular monitoring, designed as a temporary bridge for SAPS mobile units awaiting professional devices from Stratign.
 It enables passive and active analysis across GSM, LTE, 5G, and 6G prototypes, with low-cost hardware options like BladeRF for flexibility.
 Key benefits include real-time IMSI/TMSI/GUTI capture, SMS interception, KPI monitoring, and research extensions for NTN, O-RAN, and AI-driven optimizations.
 Estimated setup cost: R10,000-R50,000 depending on SDR choice.
 Risks include legal compliance (RICA/ICASA mandates warrants) and technical stability (e.g., BladeRF limitations in 5G).
-This V8 incorporates enhanced details, automation, security, and troubleshooting for every step, making it production-ready for controlled environments.
-New in V8: Integration of OsmocomBB for GSM baseband monitoring and pySim for SIM programming in test setups.
+This V9 incorporates enhanced details, automation, security, and troubleshooting for every step, making it production-ready for controlled environments.
+New in V9: Integration of YateBTS for GSM active BTS monitoring, complementing OsmocomBB and pySim for full GSM capabilities.

 ## Version History
 | Version | Date          | Key Changes |